nextcloud/documentation/developer_manual/app/database.rst

 Accessing attributes
 --------------------
-Since all attributes should be private, getters and setters are automatically generated for you:
+Since all attributes should be protected, getters and setters are automatically generated for you:

 .. code-block:: php